Legal Intern Program

 Legal interns are not assigned to any particular section or division and have the opportunity to do work in both the Criminal and Civil Divisions.
 Interns will have an opportunity to choose from a variety of projects submitted by attorneys, and a supervising attorney will be available to the interns throughout the internships.
 Additionally, summer interns will have a mentoring attorney to guide them in their assignments and answer questions about the office and legal career choices.

-Legal interns typically research legal issues, write memos and/or draft responses in pending cases, prepare jury instructions or other pretrial filings, and assist with appellate briefs.
+Legal interns typically research legal issues, write memos, and/or draft responses in pending cases; prepare jury instructions or other pretrial filings; and assist with appellate briefs.
 Legal interns also work with attorneys in responding to discovery, interviewing or deposing witnesses, assembling exhibits for trial, and negotiating settlements.
 Additionally, interns are encouraged to observe hearings and trials.
-Summer interns also have the opportunity to participate in several extracurricular activities, including tours of a local jail, a state prison, the medical examiner’s office, the Tennessee Bureau of Investigation, the Metropolitan Nashville Police Academy, and various federal agencies.
-Summer interns are encourage to participate in a ride-along program with the Metropolitan Nashville Police Department.
-Additional opportunities for summer interns will include talking with local judges and assistant federal public defenders, and participating in roundtable discussions with AUSAs to discuss various topics including judicial clerkships, the DOJ Honors program, public interest works, and other topics.
+Summer interns often have the opportunity to participate in several extracurricular activities, including tours of a local jail, a state prison, the medical examiner’s office, the Tennessee Bureau of Investigation, the Metropolitan Nashville Police Academy, and various federal agencies.
+Summer interns are encouraged to participate in a ride-along program with the Metropolitan Nashville Police Department.
+Additional opportunities for summer interns will include talking with local judges and assistant federal public defenders, as well as participating in roundtable discussions with AUSAs to discuss various topics including judicial clerkships, the DOJ Honors program, and other topics.

 Submitting an Application